swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 which points to another container that contains the values as they would be encoded for structs and classes.

 Associated values can also be unlabeled, in which case an identifier will be generated in the form of `_$N`, where `$N` is the 0-based position of the parameter.
+Using generated identifiers allows more flexbility in evolution of models than using an `UnkeyedContainer` would.
+If a user defined parameter has an identifier that conflicts with a generated identifier, the compiler will produce a diagnostic message.

 ```swift
 enum Command: Codable {